UI Overview

 Markdown Toolbar

 Section titled “Markdown Toolbar”Located between the tab bar and the editor, the toolbar provides buttons for common formatting: headings, bold, italic, lists, links, images, code blocks, tables, and more.
 You don’t need to memorize Markdown syntax — just select text and click a button.
+You can hide the toolbar in Settings > Editor if you prefer a cleaner workspace.

 Status Bar